Is CBD legal in Minnesota?

 The Legal Grey Areas

-As is often the case with the law, the law relevant to the legal status of CBD is the result of history.
-Metaphorically, lawyers and judges are like archaeologists – digging down through the layers to discover how the past influenced later developments, to arrive at the current state of the law.
+As is often the case with the law, the the legal status of CBD is the result of history.
+Metaphorically, lawyers and judges are like archaeologists.
+We dig down through the layers to discover how the past influenced later developments, to understand the current state of the law.

 The development of laws relating to the cannabis plant strongly influence the legal status of CBD is a because it is a component of the cannabis plant.
 Those laws have been buffeted by controversy since about the end of the U.S. Alcohol Prohibition era, when the marijuana Prohibition era began.